How to get a joint mortgage with a non-UK national partner or spouse

 What are the difficulties for mixed-nationality couples applying for UK mortgages?

 To the surprise of some of our clients, the nationality of the non-British partner is almost immaterial.
 The critical factor is how long you’ve been living in the UK – which of course relates to your visa status.

 Spouses and civil partners of UK citizens are eligible to apply for British citizenship by "naturalisation" after they have lived in the UK for three years:

 - with indefinite leave to remain"

 - or "permanent residence status"

-Most mainstream lenders will stipulate a minimum of at least three years’ established residence in the UK.
+Most mainstream lenders stipulate a minimum of at least three years’ established residence in the UK.

-While you're here, check out our complete guide on UK mortgages for expats.
+Related: Check out our complete guide on mortgages for expats.

-Many would-be borrowers are still at the early stages of establishing their visa status, but are keen to regain some of stability they’ve left behind, and get settled in a home.
+Many would-be borrowers are still in the early stages of establishing their visa status but are keen to regain some of the stability they’ve left behind and get settled in a home.

 A number of the clients who come to us have been turned down at the outset for their lack of residency qualification.
 But we can find lenders if other circumstances are favourable.